-The Federation A.G.M. will take place in The Woodenbridge Hotel on Monday 23rd April at 7.30pm hosted by Tinahely Guild The Arts & Crafts night will also take place that night.
-Click on the Competitions page for Full Details of all the sections.
+The Federation A.G.M. took place in The Woodenbridge Hotel on Monday 23rd April hosted by Tinahely Guild.

+The Arts & Crafts night was also held on 23rd April.

+Congratulations to all the winners.
+Click on Competitions page for all the details.